JoshG-IT/Cybersecurity/MHI/azure-governance-investigation/queries/azure-cli.md

 # Azure CLI Investigation Commands

-These are sanitized examples of the Azure CLI commands used during the investigation.
+These are the Azure CLI command patterns used during the investigation.
+Environment-specific answers are replaced with placeholders.

-> Replace placeholders with values from your own authorized environment.
-Challenge answers and environment-specific identifiers are intentionally omitted.

 ---

-## 1. Discover Azure CLI Resource-Group Commands
+## 1. Discover Resource-Group Commands

 ```powershell
 az group --help